neonfuz/mylisp/README.md

 ## Description
 This project is planned to be a lisp interpreter, but right now its just a basic s-expression parser.
+The project is, and will be written in c.

 ## Usage
-Usage is very simple.
-Make with 'make', and run with './bin/mylisp
+To compile, simply run make.
+To run the program against a test lisp file:

-<program>'. testprog.lisp is provided as an example lisp program.
+    ./bin/mylisp testproj.lisp